tylerpalmerdev/cta-take-home/README.md

 # CTA IP Address Fetch Tool

 A fancy web app for fetching IP data from a public API.
+Documentation is important!

 **Note**: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).